dantrim/parquet-writer/docs/list_types.rst

 That is, rows of list type columns do not all have to have the same number of contained elements (no padding is necessary).
-Indeed, one row of a given list column can have many elements while the next row is empty, for example:
+Indeed, one row of a given list column can have many elements while the next row is empty.
+For example:

 .. code-block:: cpp